Snezhanka

 - 03

-In a mixing bowl, vigorously whisk the Greek yogurt, garlic paste, and sunflower oil together until the mixture is completely smooth and glossy.
+In a mixing bowl, aggressively whisk together the Greek yogurt, garlic paste, and sunflower oil until the oil is fully incorporated.

 - 04